 This project presents a new model for constructing annual schedules for medical residents based on the regulations of a German teaching hospital as well as the program restrictions of the German Medical Association.
 Since resident programs of physicians do not only vary between disciplines but also between countries, it is essential to evaluate the main characteristics of the program.
 The main difference between the already well-studied resident programs in the US and the one of this project is the task-related structure.
 Residents need to perform different interventions several times to become specialists.
 This study will focus on Germany since there was a judgment in 2015 that hospital management needs training schedules guaranteeing the success of the resident program in time.
 Therefore, a new formulation of a tactical resident scheduling problem is presented.
 The problem is formulated in two stages considering the total number of interventions, equal progress in training as well as continuity of care.
 As the second stage of our formulation is a quadratic program and even by linearization standard solvers are not able to generate high-quality solutions within 24 hours, a genetic algorithm using standard crossovers is developed for the second stage constructing annual schedules for an existing stock of residents.
 We evaluate our algorithm by comparing the solutions of the genetic algorithm and standard software with a real-world situation of a German training hospital from 2016.

 Chair of Health Care Operations/Health Information Management, Faculty of Business and Economics, University of Augsburg – University Center for Health Sciences at the Augsburg Clinic – UNIKA-T, Neusässer Straße 47, Augsburg 86156, Germany

 Prof. Dr. Manfred Blobner

-Clincs for Anaesthesiology, Technical University of Munich, Klinikum rechts der Isar, Ismaninger Straße 22, Munich 81675, Germany
+Department of Anaesthesiology, School of Medicine, Technical University of Munich, Klinikum rechts der Isar, Ismaninger Straße 22, Munich 81675, Germany